teivah/100-go-mistakes/docs/jobs.md

----
-title: Go Jobs
----

 # ❤️ Go Jobs

 Is your company hiring?
-[Sponsor](https://github.com/sponsors/teivah/sponsorships?sponsor=teivah&tier_id=316526&preview=true) this repository and let Go developers know your opportunities in this section (traffic: +400 unique visitor per week).
+[Sponsor](https://github.com/sponsors/teivah/sponsorships?sponsor=teivah&tier_id=316526&preview=true) this repository and let a significant audience of Go developers know about your opportunities in this section (book sales: +8k, website traffic: +2000 views and +400 unique visitors per week).

-For example:

-# [Company] Remote (USA) - $96,000 to $120,000 a year

-## Job Description

-...

-## Qualifications

-...